OldMovieLover/Telegram-bot-Docker/README.md

 `docker stop <CONTAINER ID>`

 # How does the bot work?
--To start working with the bot, write command: `/start` \ -You can find out in detail how the bot works and what it uses through commands: `/help`, `/info` or by clicking the corresponding buttons. \
+- To start working with the bot, write command: `/start`
+- You can find out in detail how the bot works and what it uses through commands: `/help`, `/info` or by clicking the corresponding buttons.
--The main task of the bot is to perform text transliteration *If you write any message that the bot cannot process, it will give a reminder where will be commands or you can press any button.*
+- The main task of the bot is to perform text transliteration
+- *If you write any message that the bot cannot process, it will give a reminder where will be commands or you can press any button.*